 - Sociocultural Issues in Sport and Exercise

 The course is delivered through taught sessions which lead to preparation for external assessments or the completion of assignments.
 Group discussion, individual written preparation, practical exercises; practice questions and assessments are all used throughout the course.

 Assessment is specifically designed to fit the purpose and objective of the qualification.
 It includes a range of assessment types and styles suited to vocational qualifications in the sector.
 There are three main forms of assessment that you need to be aware of: external, internal and synoptic.
-Each assessment is taken under specified conditions, then marked by Pearson and a grade is awarded.
+Each external assessment is taken under specified conditions, then marked by the awarding organisation and a grade is awarded.
 Learners must achieve all external units at pass grade or above.
-You are permitted to re sit any external assessment only once during their programme.
+Students are permitted to re sit any external assessment only once during the programme.

-The styles of external assessment used for qualifications in the Business suite are:
+The styles of external assessment used for qualifications in the this course are: